-The Company's significant accounting policies are discussed in Note 1 - Business Overview and Summary of Significant Accounting Policies in the notes to the audited consolidated financial statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2022.
-There have been no material changes to these policies during the three months ended March 31, 2023.
+The Company's significant accounting policies are discussed in Note 1 - Business Overview and Summary of Significant Accounting Policies in the notes to the audited consolidated financial statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2023.
+There have been no material changes to these policies during the three and six months ended June 30, 2024 other than the investments discussed in Note 3 - Investments.